 Birth of a phenomenon

 While Paris has prided itself on imposing trends on the world since Louis XIV, the diktats of Milan's catwalks date back much less time.
 Italian fashion, and Milanese fashion in particular, is the product of a happy synergy between talented designers, entrepreneurs and craftsmen.
-Until the Second World War, Italy competed in the fashion industry only in the field of luggage.
+Until the Second World War, Italy competed in the fashion industry only in the luggage sector.
 Luggage makers Prada (undeniable class) and Gucci (tempered eccentricity) were already distributing bags and trunks in the 1920s.
 But in the post-war years, the world fell under the spell of the refinement of Italian creations.
 Established in Rome in the 1950s, fashion houses gradually migrated to Milan to expand.
-Lombardy's first city possessed the economic and industrial fabric that Italy's capital lacked.
-In the 1960s, Milan took up the torch: a booming industrial and financial metropolis, an ambient economic well-being and the high standards of a hard-working bourgeoisie provided fertile ground for couture ateliers to flourish.
+Lombardy's first city had the economic and industrial fabric that Italy's capital lacked at the time.
+So, in the 1960s, Milan took up the torch: a booming industrial and financial metropolis, prevailing economic well-being and the high standards of a hard-working bourgeoisie provided fertile ground for couture workshops to flourish.

 Creators' delusions

-Founded in 1921, Gucci's muse is none other than Charlotte Casiraghi.
-Its iconic bit loafers and double-G buckle belt continue to cause a sensation.
+Founded in 1921, Gucci and its iconic bit loafers and double-G buckle belt continue to create a sensation.

 Fashion Weeks